Restore credentials

 5. Start Jenkins.

-Navigate to Manage Jenkins Manage License to display your instance ID.
+Select in the upper-right corner to navigate to the Manage Jenkins page, and then select Manage License to display your instance ID.
 You can also go to https://$JENKINS_URL/license to view the instance ID associated with your license.